GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 If documentation is
 missing, ask for it.

+*Adjustment Grey Rook:*
+*There is an ongoing process of finding the right place to store documentations at Grey Rook.*

 ## Every Line {#every_line}

 Look at *every* line of code that you have been assigned to review.
 Some things